What Are Silicone Free Conditioners

 Before you know why you should prefer silicone-free conditioners you need to know what silicones are.
 Silicones are the most commonly used ingredients in hair care products.
 Silicone is widely used by manufacturers in formulating hair products like shampoo, conditioners, etc due to easy availability and low cost.
 Silicones form a coating around the strands for imparting artificial shine.
 Almost every artificial ingredient or product comes with certain side-effects.
 Silicones are no less.

-- The flow of air, nutrition, and water to hair which ultimately results in hair damage making it dull and lifeless.
+- Obstructs the flow of air, nutrition, and water to hair, which ultimately results in hair damage making it dull and lifeless.

 - The hydrophobic nature of the silicone repels the water and attracts dirt and other ingredients.

 - Products containing silicone may temporarily improve the look and feel of hair but eventually, they cause harm.